cea-hpc/phobos/doc/design/locate.md

  *
  * If the media having this object are locked by a node, this function returns
  * the hostname of this node.
 If there is currently no node that locks the media
- * having this object, the hostname of the node executing this locate call is
+ * having this object, \p hostname is set to NULL with a return code of 0 to
- * returned.
+ * indicate that any node can perform an operation on this object.
  *
  * At least one of \p oid or \p uuid must not be NULL.
  *